-The Parnassus Club met Nov.
-16 at the home of Sharon Jones with eight members present.
+The Progress Club met on Nov.
+3, at the home of Pat Halbower, with Jackie Curtis and Maxie Hinkson as co-hostesses.
+Sixteen members attended.

 League of Women Voters of Great Bend will hold the monthly meeting at noon on Tuesday at Montana Mike's in the north room.
 Lunch will be from the menu and can be from their "quick serve" menu.